roryk/fusion-gene-blacklist/README.md

 This will make a CSV file of all gene_idA:gene_idB and gene_nameA:gene_nameB fusions which could be caused by two genes with overlapping annotations.

+## Contributing
+Pull requests are very welcome.
+This list is likely to be simultaneously way too restrictive to be a real blacklist and too lax to miss other types of commonly miscalled fusions.
+It would also be nice to compile a whitelist of known fusions as well.